Login Free Trial

 SocializationSustained, supervised groupBrief — neighbourhood dogsNone

-Physical exercisePlay + structured walksOne walkMinimal (yard only)
+Physical exercisePlay + structured pack walksOne walkMinimal (yard only)

 Mental stimulationHigh (social processing + new environments)Moderate (walk stimulation)Low